 Applying balanced, well-timed fertilizers and soil amendments can lead to important efficiency gains.
-Even bigger improvements come when growers deploy our whole biological farming system, which includes high-quality fertilizers and soil amendments, cover crops, prescriptive tillage and diverse crop rotations.
+Even bigger improvements come when growers deploy our whole environmentally friendly biological farming system, which includes high-quality fertilizers and soil amendments, cover crops, prescriptive tillage and diverse crop rotations.
 Cover crops can scavenge and build nitrogen levels in a field — allowing for significant reductions in applied synthetic nitrogen in the subsequent growing season.
 Shallow tillage allows cover crops and plant residue to be incorporated in the soil, but avoids the deep cuts that can be harmful to soil life.
 Specific crop rotations (corn following oats plus cover crops, for example) can lead to greater nitrogen efficiency over multiple growing seasons.

 When producers use our system for multiple years, ample evidence shows their nitrogen use per unit of food grown is reduced.
 Corn grown on our system can require only 0.5 to 0.7 pounds of synthetic nitrogen per bushel; the average recommendation in the Midwest is roughly 1.2 pounds.
 We do this by optimizing nitrogen fixation through specific rotations, fixing and capturing unused nitrogen through cover crops, and making that nitrogen available via highly biological soils.